ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 the client issues a query for `_dns.resolver.arpa.` with the SVCB resource record type (64) {{I-D.ietf-dnsop-svcb-https}}.

-Responses to the SVCB query for the "resolver.arpa" SUDN describe designated resolvers.
+Responses to the SVCB query for the "resolver.arpa" SUDN describe Designated Resolvers.
-To ensure that different designated resolver configurations can be correctly distinguished and associated with A and AAAA records for the resolver, ServiceMode SVCB responses to these queries MUST NOT use the "." or "resolver.arpa" value for the TargetName.
+To ensure that different Designated Resolver configurations can be correctly distinguished and associated with A and AAAA records for the resolver, ServiceMode SVCB responses to these queries MUST NOT use the "." or "resolver.arpa" value for the TargetName.
 Similarly, clients MUST NOT perform A or AAAA queries for